Downtown hotels’ weekend rates rise as Life is Beautiful returns

 The short availability and tall room rates speak to people’s interest in returning to some sense of pre-pandemic normalcy through events like music festivals, said Brendan Bussmann, a partner at Global Market Advisors consulting group.

 “No different than we’ve seen in meetings and conventions.
-No different than what we saw last night with the Raiders game,” he said Tuesday.
+No different than what we saw (Monday) night with the Raiders game,” he said.

 The Las Vegas Convention and Visitors Authority has paused its efforts to estimate event attendance during the pandemic, as its calculations rely on pre-pandemic data.
 The 2019 festival drew an estimated 178,025 people, 48,325 of whom were from out of town, according to the visitors authority.